1031 Checklist

 Your qualified intermediary (QI) holds the funds that you may not touch, so the QI must be independent—not “related” to you, otherwise, you would have “constructive possession” of the funds touched by "your agent" and disqualify the exchange.
 So, your QI may not give you legal or tax advice—use other advisors.

 [ ] Must have qualified like-kind properties.
 Both properties exchanged must be of “like-kind” in the sense only that they are “held primarily for Productive Use in a Trade or Business or for Investment".
 They are disqualified as non-like-kind if either is held for personal use (like your principal residence or personal vacation home used more than 2-weeks per year).
-And dealer properties are not qualified (as inventory for sale and not held for business or investment purposes).
+And dealer properties are not qualified (as inventory for sale, they are not held for business or investment purposes).

 Properties of different types might be qualified as like-kind provided they are both being held primarily for trade, business, or investment, for example: a Rent house, Office Building, Retail Shop, Warehouse, Chemical Refinery, Apartment Complex, or any type of Unimproved Land held for business/investment can qualify.
 And although they may be very dissimilar, the exchange of a Chicken Farm for a Train Station can qualify as a like-kind property.